Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Methodology

 \section{Methodology}

 We consider the problem of kernel ridge regression under covariate shift (Assumption \ref{assumption-linear-model-rkhs}).
 As the most prominent issue is the lack of target labels, we develop a regression imputation method to generate synthetic labels.
 The idea is to estimate the true regression function using part of the source data and then feed the obtained imputation model with the unlabeled target data.
 This is called \emph{pseudo-labeling} in the machine learning literature \citep{Lee13}.
-Below is a complete description of our proposed approach: \begin{enumerate} \item (Data splitting) Choose some $\rho \in ( 0 , 1 )$ and randomly partition the source dataset $\{ (\bx_i , y_i ) \}_{i=1}^n$ into two disjoint subsets $\cD_1$ and $\cD_2$ of sizes $\lceil (1 - \rho) n \rceil$ and $\lfloor \rho n \rfloor$, respectively. \item (Training) Choose a finite collection of penalty parameters $\Lambda \subseteq (0 , +\infty)$ and $\widetilde{\lambda} > 0$.
-Run kernel ridge regression on $\cD_1$ to get candidate models $\{ \widehat{f}_{\lambda} \}_{\lambda \in \Lambda}$, where
+We describe the proposed approach in Algorithm \ref{alg}.